-- Hired, trained, and appointed additional staff, including CA Planners, to support issuing permits. - Updated regulations policies to clarify permit requirements. - Updated wetland mapping to improve client service. - Developing a Risk Based Process for permits to be implemented in 2023. - Issued simplified Clearance Letters for development in a Plan of Subdivision where wetland impacts were previously assessed. - Engaged stakeholders who submit a large number of permits (i.e., municipal roads staff, linear infrastructure) to streamline and pre-approve projects during quieter months.
+- Updated floodplain, erosion, and wetland mapping to improve client service. - Implemented a Risk Based process for permits and compliance. - Issuing Clearance Letters (one pager with reduced fee) for development in a Subdivision where wetland impacts were previously assessed. - Engage stakeholders who submit a large number of permits (i.e., municipal roads staff, linear infrastructure) to streamline and pre-approve projects during quieter months.